 My clients are a handful of very special women that I am 100% committed to.
 My one-on-one sessions are my highest level of support (yes, that means I think about you when I’m on my daily walks) so you can expect me at my best as a supporter, food mentor, and teacher.

 Our work can run deep and can also be light-hearted and fun.
-I want you to achieve your personal goals as much as you do and help guide you the most effective ways I know how.
+I want you to achieve your personal goals as much as you do and help guide you the most effective, resourceful ways I know how.

 Of course.
 Many of my clients report better sleep, a significant decrease in unwanted eating habits, weight loss, less bloating, and more easeful and consistent digestion and elimination.

 At the same time, many benefits for clients are in areas that are not as easily measured.
-Clients feel more comfortable in their own skin, are simply nicer to themselves, feel better equipped to handle stressors, and trust themselves and their bodies more.
+Clients feel more comfortable in their own skin, are simply nicer to themselves, feel better equipped to handle stressors, feel much more confidence eating, and trust themselves and their bodies more.

 You can certainly browse the Internet for nutritional advice, strategies on intuitive eating, and tips for weight loss.
 There is plenty of information out there.